 For more information on power and amplifiers, check out my article Why Do Audio Amplifiers & Preamplifiers Need Power To Work?

-More gain means a stonger output signal relative to the input signal.
+More gain means a stronger output signal relative to the input signal.
 It is the amplifier’s job to provide this gain and to amplify the signal.

-Power amplifiers are also tasked with amplifying the current of an audio signal in order to properly drive its connected loudspeaker.
+Power amplifiers are also tasked with amplifying the current of an audio signal to drive its connected loudspeaker properly.

 Power amplifier circuitry is obviously found within power amplifiers.
-It’s important to note that power amplifier circuitry is also found in the output stages of integrated amplifier (units that combine a preamplifier and power amplifier); receivers (units that combine an integreated amplifier and a radio recevier, and instrument amplifiers (that combine instrument preamps and, often times, a power amplifier).
+It’s important to note that power amplifier circuitry is also found in the output stages of integrated amplifiers (units that combine a preamplifier and power amplifier); receivers (units that combine an integrated amplifier and a radio receiver, and instrument amplifiers (that combine instrument preamps and, oftentimes, a power amplifier).

 It’s also important to note that active and powered speakers will have built-in power amplifiers and line inputs.
 Some active speakers will even have built-in preamplifiers and be able to amplify line level and mic level signals.

 Additionally, amplifiers are classified by their circuitry:

 - Digital Amplifier

 We’ll save deeper discussion on each amplifier type for other articles.

 Loudspeakers are transducers that convert audio signals into sound waves.
 They require speaker level signals to be properly driven.